microsoft/TypeScript-Handbook/pages/Writing Definition Files.md

 Classes in TypeScript create two separate types: the instance type, which defines what members an instance of a class has, and the constructor function type, which defines what members the class constructor function has.
 The constructor function type is also known as the "static side" type because it includes static members of the class.

-While you can reference the static side of a class using the {{typeof}} keyword, it is sometimes useful or necessary when writing definition files to use the *decomposed class* pattern which explicitly separates the instance and static types of class.
+While you can reference the static side of a class using the `typeof` keyword, it is sometimes useful or necessary when writing definition files to use the *decomposed class* pattern which explicitly separates the instance and static types of class.

 As an example, the following two declarations are nearly equivalent from a consumption perspective: